Center for Rural Development

 To apply for the Enterprise Zone Tax Credits use our online application:

 Frequently Asked Questions (FAQ): Answers to Frequently Asked Questions are in general and may change depending upon the circumstances of the situation.
-Neither the Utah State Tax Commission nor the Governor’s Office of Economic Development prepare returns for taxpayers and cannot advise taxpayers to the extent we are not their accountants or legal representatives.
+Neither the Utah State Tax Commission nor the Governor’s Office of Economic Opportunity prepare returns for taxpayers and cannot advise taxpayers to the extent we are not their accountants or legal representatives.

 For more information about tax credits, please contact: Utah Tax Commission Technical Research Unit Taxpayer Services Division 210 North 1950 West Salt Lake City, Utah 84134 Telephone: (801) 297-2200 Fax: (801) 297-7574 firstname.lastname@example.org